dlbunker/rails4-mapping-starter/README.md

 This is a sample Rails4 app that integrates Google maps and has a few mapping gems wired up and ready to go.

+It is very simplistic and is not intended as a best practice sample app.

+It does show how to integrate with the Google Map JavaScript API and how you can pull geocoded points from a Mysql database.
+This can easily be expanded to do more complex queries and utilize more complex mapping features.
+You could also switch out the front end with something like AngularJS if you prefer that kind of UI.
+For anything "enterprise" you really should consider using postgresql instead of mysql.

 ## Setup
+* Make sure you have a MySQL server in your dev env that has a "root" user with an empty password.
+Otherwise you will need to configure your database.yml to match your database credentials.
 * Clone code from github to your dev env
 * Run bundle from the project root
 * Initialize the database and migrate it with `rake db:create db:migrate`